-In the opinion of the Directors of Melbourne Convention Bureau Limited (the Company):
+In the opinion of the Directors of the Company:

-- (a) the financial statements and notes, set out on pages 14 to 35, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2022 and of their performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- (a) the financial statements and notes, set out on pages 14 to 35, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2024 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (c) the consolidated entity disclosure statement on page 35 is true and correct.

-Dated at Melbourne this 17th October 2022.
+Dated at Melbourne this 2nd day of September 2024.